jsdelivr/globalping/INFRASTRUCTURE.md

 # Globalping Infrastructure

-This file describes where and how the production Globalping infrastructure.
+This file describes where and how the production Globalping infrastructure works.
-The purpose is to document everything for ourselves as well as allow everyone to explore our services and contribute their own ideas for potential optimizations.
+The purpose is to document everything for ourselves as well as allow everyone else to explore our services and contribute their own ideas for potential optimizations.

 ### API - api.globalping.io

 The main production API that all probes and users connect to.

-- Hosted on Heroku
+- Hosted on Heroku in Europe
 - Manually triggered deployments from GitHub `master` branch
 - Integrated into GitHub
 - Single Dyno "Standard 2X"